 Once your car insurance has paid out, it’s your GAP contract’s time to shine as long as you’re covered by collision or comprehensive auto insurance.

-Once you begin the claims process, your coverage provider will determine your eligibility, then waive the difference not covered by your car insurance, up to a certain percentage as specified by your waiver.
+Once you begin the claims process, your coverage provider will determine your eligibility, and then waive the difference not covered by your car insurance, up to a certain percentage as specified by your waiver.

 What Does GAP Cover?